pactus-project/pactus-website/content/blog/2026-03-19-sandbox-dapps.md

 A [stack machine](https://en.wikipedia.org/wiki/Stack_machine) is a simple way to execute tasks in a specific order.
 Imagine a stack as an empty container where you can either push plates into it or pop plates out.
-Some of these plates are special, they’re called operation codes (OPcodes) and they can interpret and manipulate the items in the stack, such as performing addition.
+Some of these plates are special; they're called operation codes (OPcodes) and they can interpret and manipulate the items in the stack, such as performing addition.
 Each OPcode is designed to carry out a specific function, enabling us to execute applications through this process.